Varthika-Reddy/VisualTales-Image-Caption-Generator/README.md

 Week3 assignment solutions are in Assignment2.ipynb
 And the dataset used is mnist.npz
 ## Week 4
-Week4 Assignment solutions part1 is pizza_not_pizza.py and it's results are in pizza_not_pizza.pdf
+Week4 Assignment solutions part1 is pizza_not_pizza.py and it's results are in results_for_pizza_not_pizza.pdf